‘I will send you a plane, come here’: J&K governor criticises Rahul Gandhi’s Kashmir remarks

 Satya Pal Malik claimed that foreign media had been incorrect in its depiction of the situation in Kashmir, and had been warned.

 Jammu and Kashmir Governor Satya Pal Malik on Monday lashed out at Congress MP Rahul Gandhi for his remarks about reports of violence in the Valley.
-Malik said he would sent Gandhi an aircraft to visit the Valley and observe the situation, PTI reported.
+Malik said he would send Gandhi an aircraft to visit the Valley and observe the situation, PTI reported.

 “I have invited Rahul Gandhi to come here,” Malik said.
 “I will send you a plane, to observe [the situation] and then speak up.
 You are a responsible person and you should not speak like this.”
 Gandhi had asked Prime Minister Narendra Modi to address these concerns in a transparent manner, and requested him to “lift the veil of secrecy” in Kashmir.